 - Freshen the sink garbage disposal by grinding up a slice of lemon.

-Half-fill a spray bottle with boiling water, add 2 teaspoons bicarbonate of soda and a few drops of your favourite essential oil, shake to mix and leave for about 30 minutes to infuse.
+Half-fill a spray bottle with boiling water, add 2 teaspoons of bicarbonate of soda and a few drops of your favourite essential oil.
+Then shake to mix and leave for about 30 minutes to infuse.
 This can be used to refresh your sofas, carpets, curtains, and other fabric surfaces.
-Always spray items from a distance of at least 20 cm/8 inches and be careful around pets and children.
+Always spray items from a distance of at least 20cm/8 inches and be careful around pets and children.

-For the freshest carpet, add 15 drops of your favourite essential oil to 200 g/1 cup bicarbonate of soda.
+For the freshest carpet, add 15 drops of your favourite essential oil to 200g/1 cup of bicarbonate of soda.
 Using a sieve, liberally sprinkle the mixture all over your carpet or rug, leave for a few hours, then vacuum it up.
-This is one of my favourite tips; I do it myself once a week!

 CARPET STAIN REMOVER

 Mix equal parts white wine vinegar and water in a spray bottle.
-Spray directly onto the stain, let sit for several minutes, then clean with a brush or sponge using warm soapy water.
+Spray the mixture directly onto the stain and let it sit for several minutes, then clean with a brush or sponge using warm soapy water.
 For fresh grease spots, sprinkle cornstarch (cornflour) onto the spot and leave for 15–30 minutes before vacuuming.
-For a heavy-duty carpet cleaner, mix together 50 g/1/4 cup salt, 50 g/1/4 cup soda crystals and 60ml/1/4 cup white wine vinegar.
+For a heavy-duty carpet cleaner, mix together 50g/1/4 cup of salt, 50g/1/4 cup of soda crystals and 60ml/1/4 cup of white wine vinegar.
 Mix into a paste then rub into the carpet stain and leave it for a few hours.
-Vacuum it off.
+Vacuum it off afterwards.

-To prevent nasty odours and blockages.
-Pour 100 g/1/2 cup bicarbonate of soda into the drain, then add 120 ml/1/2 cup white wine vinegar and leave for 15 minutes.
+To prevent nasty odours and blockages, pour 100g/1/2 cup of bicarbonate of soda into the drain, then add 120ml/1/2 cup of white wine vinegar and leave for 15 minutes.
 The chemical reaction will help to break down fatty clogs.
-Flush with boiling water from the kettle.
+To finish, flush with boiling water from the kettle.
 It's recommended this is done weekly.

 Caution: Plastic pipes can be damaged if excessive boiling water is used.
 If you don’t have metal plumbing, use warm or even cold water to rinse instead.